Khatija-Essa/PROG7321_POE/README.md

 # Prerequisites
 .NET Framework 8.0 or later
 Visual Studio 2022 or later
-SQL Server Management Studio (SSMS) for database operations Installation
+SQL Server Management Studio (SSMS) for database operations (for the user profile) Installation
 1. Clone the Repository